vinegarhq/vinegar/README.md

 [discord_img]: https://img.shields.io/discord/1069506340973707304?style=flat-square

 # Features
-+ Automatic DXVK Installer and uninstaller
++ Automatic DXVK Installer and uninstaller without touching wineprefix DLLs
 + Automatic Wineprefix killer when Roblox has quit
++ Multiple instances of Roblox open simultaneously
++ Discord Rich Presence & BloxstrapRPC support
+* Automatic GPU selection for PRIME systems
++ Automatic [GameMode](https://github.com/FeralInteractive/gamemode) functionality
++ Logging for both Vinegar, Wine and Roblox
 + Automatic removal of outdated cached packages and versions of Roblox
-+ Discord Rich Presence support
-+ Roblox's logs appear within Vinegar
++ Modifications of Roblox via the Overlay directory, overwriting Roblox's files; such as re-adding the old death sound
++ Fast Multi-threaded installation and extraction of Roblox
 + FPS Unlocking for Player by default, without rbxfpsunlocker
-+ Browser launch via MIME
-+ Automatic [GameMode](https://github.com/FeralInteractive/gamemode) functionality
 + Custom execution of wine program within wineprefix
-+ TOML configuration file
++ Set different environment variables and FFlags for both Player and Studio, with Global to override
-  + Force a specific version of Roblox
++ Force a specific version of Roblox to be deployed
 + Custom launcher specified to be used when launching Roblox
-  + Wine Root, allows you to set a specific wine installation path
++ Wine Root feature to set a specific wine installation path
 + Sanitization of environment
-  + Set different environment variables and FFlags for both Player and Studio
-+ Modifications of Roblox via the Overlay directory, overwriting Roblox's files; such as re-adding the old death sound
-+ Fast Multi-threaded installation and extraction of Roblox
-+ Multiple instances of Roblox open simultaneously
++ Browser launch via MIME
-+ Loading window during setup
++ Splash window during setup, with error dialog support
-+ Logging for both Vinegar, Wine and Roblox

 # See Also
 + [Discord Server](https://discord.gg/dzdzZ6Pps2)